umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Nested-Content/index.md

 - **Show Icons** - Enabling this will display the item's doc type icon next to the name in the **Nested Content** list.
 - **Hide Label** - Enabling this will hide the property editor's label and expand the **Nested Content** property editor to the full width of the editor window.

-Once your data type has been configured, simply set-up a property on your page doc type using your new data type and you are set to start editing.
+Once your data type has been configured, set-up a property on your page doc type using your new data type and you are set to start editing.

 ## Editing Nested Content

-When viewing a **Nested Content** editor for the first time, you'll be presented with a simple icon and help text to get you started.
+When viewing a **Nested Content** editor for the first time, you'll be presented with an icon and help text to get you started.

 ![Nested Content - Add Content](images/NestedContent_AddContent.png)